Recipe Parameter Tag

 Proportions Tag

 Optional.
 Link to a Recipe Proportions Tag.
-Doing so allows you to set a multiplier applied at run time, or specifies that this ingredient is one of several that must make up a predefined total.
+Doing so allows you to set a multiplier applied at run time, or specifies that this parameter is one of several that must make up a predefined total.

 The following widgets are available to display information about your tags: